-3.5 Operationalisation and measurement of variables :
+3 5 Operationalisation and measurement of variables

-3.5.1 Operationalisation and measurement of dependent variables :
+3 5 1 Operationalisation and measurement of dependent variabls

 The success of Group Farming depends to a large extent on the effectiveness with which groups are organised and managed.
 In order to accomplish the objectives set forth, it is needless to say that an efficient leadership would be vital for the group to function cohesively and meaningfully.
-In this context, full time farmers are selected to act as convenors of the Group Farming Committees to perform the following responsibilities such as convening the meetings of the group periodically, act as the chief executive, maintain all records of the group, arrange the supply of inputs and provision of common service and operate the funds of the group.
+In this context, full time farmers are selected to act as convenors of the Group Farming Committees to perform the following responsibilities such as convening the meetings of the group periodically, act as the chief executive, maintain all records of the group, arrange the supply of inputs and provision of common service and operate the funds of the group

-It is much obvious that unless these convenors perceive the roles prescribed by the organisation, as well as expected by the farming community along with a satisfactory performance of these roles, the very purpose of Group Farming could not be achieved.
+It is much obvious that unless these convenors perceive the roles prescribed by the organisation, as well as expected by the farming community along with a satisfactory performance of these roles, the very purpose of Group Farming could not be achieved

-ROLE PERCEPTION :
+ROLE PERCEPTION

 Role perception was operationally defined as the degree to which the convenors of Group Farming Committees perceive their role as envisaged under the programme as well as expected by the farming community.
-To measure this a list of all possible roles to be played by them was collected by Department of documents published by the reviewing Agriculture, by consulting the officers of Department of Agriculture as well as a few farmers who were members of Group Farming Committees in a non sample area.
-After editing and pretesting 12 roles were finally selected to be included in the scale.
+To measure this a list of all possible roles to be played by them was collected by reviewing the documents published by Department of Agriculture, by consulting the officers of Department of Agriculture as well as a fcw farmers who were members of Group Farming Committees in a non sample area.
+After editing and pretesting 12 roles were finally selected to be included in the scale used here as follows

 At the time of interview, the respondents were asked to indicate their perception regarding the importance of these roles for a convenor of Group Farming Committee.
 The response to each role was obtained on a three point continuum.
-The scoring pattern used by Kareem (1984) was used here as follows :
+The scoring pattern used by Karcem (1984) was

-sl.No.
-Category of Response Score
+Sl No Category of Response Score

-1 Most important 3
+1. Most important 3

-2. Important 2
+2 Important 2

-3. Least important 1
+3. Least important ı

-The role perception score of an individual was obtained by adding up the scores on each item in scale.
+The role perception score of an individual was obtained by adding up the scores on each item in scale

-ROLE PERFORMANCE :
+ROLE PERFORMANCE

-Role performance of the convenors of Group Farming Committee decides the actual success of the programme.
+Role performance of the convenors of Group Farming Committee decides the actual success of the programme

 Role performance was operationally defined as the extent to which the convenors of Group Farming Committees perform their roles as envisaged in Group Farming programme as well as expected by the farming community.
-In the present study, the role performance of the convenors was measured by asking the respondents to indicate how frequently they performed the responses were obtained on a identified roles.
-The three-point continuum ranging from 'always' to 'never'.
-The scoring of different response categories adopted by Kareem (1984) was followed here also.
+In the present study the role performance of the convenors was measured by asking the respondents to indicate how frequently they performed the identified roles.
+The responses were obtained on a three-point continuum ranging from 'always' to 'never'.
+The scoring of different response categories adopted by Karcem (1984) was followed here also

-Sl.No.
-Category of Response Score
+S1 No Category of Response Score

-1. Always 2
+1 Always 2

-2. Occasionally l
+2 Occasionally 1

-3. Never 0
+3 Never 0

-The total role performance scores of respondents were obtained by adding up the scores corresponding to the response pattern on each item in the scale.
+The total role performance scores of respondents were obtained by adding up the scores corresponding to the response pattern on each item in the scale

-3.5.2 Measurement of independent variables :
+3.5.2 Measurement of independent variables .